0

 Sheffield City Polytechnic

-Bill would spend hours absorbing the work of photographers whose work inspired him, such as Robert Frank, Diane Arbus, Garry Winogrand, among others.
+Bill would spend hours absorbing the work of photographers like Robert Frank, Diane Arbus, and Garry Winogrand, who inspired him.
 He sent a portfolio of photographs to the British Journal of Photography, which was published.
-This led to an invitation from course leader Ken Philip from the Communication Arts BA (Hons) Fine Art Degree course at Sheffield City Polytechnic.
-Bill was accepted onto the course, and at the beginning of the third year, he had a tutorial from regular visiting lecturer and photographer Paul Hill.
+This led to an invitation from course leader Ken Philip from the Communication Arts BA (Hons) Fine Arts Degree course at Sheffield City Polytechnic.
+Bill was accepted onto the course, and at the beginning of the third year, he had a tutorial from a regular visiting lecturer and photographer, Paul Hill.

 Self Confidence

-Paul expressed his exasperation with the progress made by Bill and inquired about his background before joining the course.
+Paul expressed his exasperation with Bill’s progress and inquired about his background before joining the course.
 Bill revealed his experience at Butlin’s and the self-confidence he gained through public photography.
-Paul, impressed by Bill’s abilities, suggested that he use them to tell stories and “tell what he has seen” with others.
+Impressed by Bill’s abilities, Paul suggested using them to tell stories and “tell what he has seen” with others.

 "I quickly developed a passion and commitment for photographing and recording communities of people who are often neglected, marginalised or considered unimportant."